cmaxw/devchat-eleventy/src/my-angular-story/mas-089-craig-spence.md

 **Episode Summary**

-Craig Spence joins Aaron Frost at [Angular Denver](https://angulardenver.com/)
+Craig Spence joins Aaron Frost at [Angular Denver](https://angulardenver.com/) to tell his story about how he got into Angular.

 ### **Links**